 Origin and Structure

 UKSA was formed to provide private shareholders with a voice, influence and an opportunity to meet like-minded fellow investors.
 It is structured as a non-profit making company with annual subscriptions.
 An elected Chairman and Board of Directors monitor a regional organisation.
 Each region benefits from oversight by an elected regional Chairman and Committee.
+The Memorandum and Articles of the UK Shareholders' Association Ltd act as the "constitution" of the Association.
+The By-laws can be found here.

 The activities are wide-ranging but special attention is paid to two prime interests.